 These requirements apply only to officially sanctioned University events.
 Officially sanctioned events include events for which space reservations are required through the University, events that are advertised on and off campus, and events that may be attended by the general public.
 Additionally, sales from vending machines are exempt from this policy and are covered by separate contracts and other existing state health codes.

 Any University event held at an off-campus location shall be in compliance with all health and safety procedures and other applicable campus policy as if the event were held on campus.

-The University, with representation from student, faculty and staff constituencies, has selected a contractor to provide University Vending services for the campus community and who has highly trained staff and proper equipment for the safe serving of vended food on campus.
+The University, with representation from student, faculty and staff constituencies, has selected a contractor to provide university vending services for the campus community and has highly trained staff and proper equipment for the safe serving of vended food on campus.

 - University Dining Service

 - Parkside Student Center